Music for non-Music Students Arts & Science

 Core Courses

 Core Courses in the history and culture of music are common to all program variations.
-Students pursuing the music specialist or major variations will add courses on music theory.
-Those choosing the specialist or major ensemble options will add courses that develop their musicianship skills for performance in vocal or instrumental ensembles.
+Students pursuing the music major will add courses on music theory.
+Those choosing the Major with Ensemble Option will add courses that develop their musicianship skills for performance in vocal or instrumental ensembles.

 Specialization

-The program is available as a specialist degree requiring the equivalent of ten (10) full music credits (or 11.5 with the ensemble option), a major degree requiring the equivalent of seven (7) full music credits (or 8 with the ensemble option), or a minor degree requiring the equivalent of four full MUS music credits.
+The program is available as a Major requiring the equivalent of seven (7) full music credits (or 8 with the ensemble option), or a minor degree requiring the equivalent of four full MUS music credits.

 Electives